IS2AI/KazSAnDRA/README.md

 python finetune_evaluate.py
 ```

-3. To classify a review, select the necessary arguments in predict.py and run:
+3. To classify a review, select the necessary arguments and add a review in predict.py and run:
 ```bash
 python predict.py
 ```